carbon-language/carbon-lang/proposals/p0196_decision.md

 It is critical that Carbon use build modes to enable writing performance-optimized code (much like C++ today) that can still be built and deployed at reasonable engineering cost with strong guarantees around memory safety for the purposes of security.
-I think this proposal provides that foundation.
+We think this proposal provides that foundation.

 Note: The decision by the core team included a request to clarify the wording on